GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

         ```

 Sometimes, you may wish to find out if a specific value (or several values) is
-present a vector.
-You can do this using the comparison operator `%in%`,
+present in a vector.
+You can do this using the comparison operator `%in%`
 which will return `TRUE` for any value in the vector you are searching:

 !!! r-project "r"